damger9/DisUtility/README.md

 # Disutility
 C# Package for various Discord (bot) utilities.

-Provides easy to use utilities such as timestamp creators for discord.
+Provides easy to use utilities such as timestamp creation and OAuth2 integration for discord.

 # Usage
 Coming soon